geekscrapy/binGraph/README.md

 # To do:

-- Add generic functions of graphs (watermarking, generate fig etc.)
-- Output as json/base64 for image data
 - Allow user to explicitly define colour to be used for each ```--ibytes``` value.
 - Read from stdin for use with other tools such as Didier Stevens's zipdump.py
+- Output as json/base64 for image data